bikkiNitSrinagar/Multivariate-Time-Series-Forecasting/README.md

 The solution is split into Exploratory data analysis and Model Building.

 Exploratory data analysis results are stored in below notebook.

-1. Exploratory data analysis.ipynb
+Exploratory data analysis.ipynb

 Below are the notebooks for Models:

-2.Machine Learning - Model 1.ipynb ------------> for Non linear models
+Machine Learning - Model 1.ipynb ------------> for Non linear models

-3.Deep Learning - Model 1.ipyb   -------------->for Keras based linear regression 4.Classical Linear Models.ipynb' -------------->for linear models
+Deep Learning - Model 1.ipyb   -------------->for Keras based linear regression

+Classical Linear Models.ipynb' -------------->for linear models